Skip to content

 Workplace-Safe: 28 This or That Questions for Work Meetings

 Workplace-safe means no politics, no religion, no salary talk, no family planning.
-These 28 prompts pass that filter and we tested them across 340 LearnClash team-mode rounds in April 2026.
-The closest 50/50 was “morning meetings or afternoon meetings” at 51/49.
-The biggest split was “inbox zero or inbox 10,000” at 78/22 favoring inbox 10,000.
+All 28 prompts clear that bar, which makes them safe to drop into a LearnClash duel with a coworker.
+The tightest near-even pick is “morning meetings or afternoon meetings.”
+The widest is “inbox zero or inbox 10,000,” and it breaks hard toward inbox 10,000.

-The workplace set sits next to our team-building trivia rounds and works for the same use cases: standup warmups, all-hands icebreakers, async kickoffs in distributed teams.
-So you can drop these into a Slack poll, a retro, or a 5-minute opener at the top of any meeting.
-They also work as this or that questions for students in a college-class icebreaker or first-day-of-internship round.
+The workplace set sits next to our team-building trivia rounds and serves the same use cases: standup warmups, all-hands icebreakers, async kickoffs in distributed teams.
+Drop them into a Slack poll, a retro, or a 5-minute opener at the top of any meeting.
+They also work as this or that questions for students in a college-class icebreaker or a first-day-of-internship round.
+If the room needs open answers before binary picks, start with fresh ice breaker questions.
+For a December version of this same workplace filter, LearnClash’s holiday icebreaker questions guide ships the same opt-in, cost-equity rules with seasonal prompts.

 Duel me on workplace and office culture →